 4. Making strange noises

 HVAC systems make lots of noises, but most of the time you'll know if one is not quite right.
 The different sounds indicate different problems and unfortunately, most require a professional HVAC technician.
 For example, a hissing sound often suggests a refrigerant leak, while loud bangs or thumps typically mean a problem with the motor or blower.
-Use your best judgment, but if a sound seems unusual, don't wait to call your local HVAC company.
+Use your best judgment, but if a sound seems unusual, don't wait to contact your local Denver HVAC company.

 5. Freezing up

 If you see ice crystals on your air conditioner unit, turn it off right away to prevent further damage.
 The most likely culprits are a refrigerant leak or improper airflow that's preventing the coils from maintaining the proper temperature.
-To prevent this potentially serious issue from happening in the first place, keep your air filter clean and regularly check your condenser unit to ensure it's free of debris!
+To prevent this potentially serious issue from happening in the first place, keep your air filter clean and regularly check your condenser unit to ensure it's free of debris.